 After decades of hunch-based, adrenaline-fueled cold calling and Hail-Mary revenue generation, we’ve recently entered an entirely new era.
-An era steered by intelligent, laser-targeted prospecting, tuned by personalization and driven by data - an era of account based sales and strategies.
+An era steered by intelligent, laser-targeted prospecting and marketing, tuned by personalization and driven by data - an era of account based sales and strategies.

 Thanks to new technological innovations, a relatively old business selling model has become more common lately: the account-based sales model.
 With the use of sales intelligence, companies can now more efficiently than ever before discover the most viable accounts based on a wide range of criteria and create a tailored sales and marketing strategy for them.

 With this model, every company is treated like a market of one, and great resources are allocated to persuade them into becoming customers.
 Because this model is so heavy on resources, it isn't for everyone.
 Here, we’ll dig deeper into the concept of account-based sales, help you figure out if the model is for you and guide you through how to get started if you discover that it’s a fit for your business.

 - The benefits of account-based selling

 - How to find out which accounts to target

 - KPIs you should track

 What’s account-based sales?